ai-cfia/dev-rel-docs/adr/006-review-database-change-management.md

 ## Context

-CFIA products Finesse, Louis Chat, Nachet and Harvester depend heavily on the PostgreSQL database.
+CFIA products Finesse, Louis Chat, Nachet and FertiScan depend heavily on the PostgreSQL database.
 Changes to the database schema need to follow changes to the code as we introduce new features.